SCOPE OF THIS CHAPTER

 - Application of eligibility and assessment criteria;

-- The impact on a child of the application of a local authority policy; and
+- The impact on a child of the application of a local authority procedures;

 Specifically, a complaint may be about the following:

-- The decision by the local authority to initiate Care Proceedings;
+- The decision by the local authority to initiate Pre Proceedings (PLO) or Care Proceedings;

 - The effect of a Care Order and the local authority's actions and decisions where a Care Order is made;

-- Issues relating to contact between parents and children subject to Care Orders;
+- Issues relating to family time between parents and children subject to Interim and full Care Orders;

 - How supervisors perform their duties where a Supervision Order is in force;